saitaiky/notebook/docs/docs/aws/management/ssm.md

 Resource: [EC2 Systems Manager – Configure & Manage EC2 and On-Premises Systems](https://aws.amazon.com/blogs/mt/writing-your-own-aws-systems-manager-documents/)

-:::infoRescue EC2 via Document
+:::info Rescue EC2 via Document
 You can use `AWSSupport-ExecuteEC2Rescue` document..
 - to recover impaired instances.
 An instance can become unreachable for a variety of reasons, including network misconfigurations, RDP issues, or firewall settings.
 - to troubleshoot and regaining access to the instance previously required dozens of manual steps before you could regain access.
 The `AWSSupport-ExecuteEC2Rescue` document lets you regain access by specifying an instance ID and clicking a button.
 :::

-:::infoRescue EC2 via EC2Rescue tool
+:::info Rescue EC2 via EC2Rescue tool
 EC2Rescue for EC2 Windows is a convenient, straightforward, GUI-based troubleshooting tool that can be run on your Amazon EC2 Windows Server instances to
 - troubleshoot operating system-level issues
 - **collect operating system logs**